AfiaRishta/ev-bms-simulator/README.md

 ## Notes for Assignment
 - Use **Export CSV** to attach logs to your session notes.
 - Take screenshots of **alerts** and **trends** during fault scenarios.
+“An interactive EV Battery Management System (BMS) Simulator built using HTML, CSS, and vanilla JavaScript.
+The simulator models real-world EV battery behavior under different driving conditions (idle, city, highway, and hills) and charging states.
+It provides live telemetry on key parameters such as State of Charge (SoC), State of Health (SoH), voltage, current, power, temperature, speed, and estimated driving range.

+The app also includes fault injection features (overheating, sensor noise, cell imbalance, stuck current sensor, etc.) to simulate critical scenarios and study their impact.
+Real-time charts and logs are generated offline without external libraries, and users can export or copy telemetry data as CSV for further analysis in Excel or other tools.

+This project is designed as a lightweight, browser-based tool for learning, demonstrations, and assignments; no server or dependencies required, just open the index.html file and start simulating.”